LaylaD4/LaylahDePaull_T2A2/README.md

 ### 1. HTTP Verb

-- **PATCH**: This endpoint uses the PATCH HTTP method to update a user's data, such as username and/or password, in the database without replacing the entire user account or resource.
+- **PATCH**: This endpoint uses the PATCH HTTP method to update a user's data, such as username and/or password, in the database without replacing the entire user account.
 The user must be logged in and authenticated via their JWT to perform this action.

 ### 2. Path or Route